Tested Baking & Dessert Recipes & Videos

 Pecan Pie, Chocolate

-Pecan Filling: In the bowl of your electric mixer, or with a hand mixer, beat the eggs, butter, brown sugar, vanilla, and salt until well mixed.
-Spoon about 1 tablespoon of the filling into each of the pastry-lined muffin tins.
-Sprinkle each with some coarsely chopped pecans.
+Pecan Filling: Place the eggs in a large bowl, and whisk until lightly beaten.
+Then whisk, or stir, in the brown sugar, melted butter, vanilla, and salt until well combined.
+Spoon or pour about 1 tablespoon of the filling into each of the pastry-lined muffin tins (you want the pastry cups to be about 2/3 full).
+Sprinkle some coarsely chopped pecans into each muffin cup.

 Makes about 48 miniature Pecan Tassies.